 Human Factor XI ELISA Kit

-Human Factor XI ELISA Kit is a disulfide linked two-chain glycoprotein zymogen and is the precursor of the coagulation enzyme Factor XIa.
+Factor XI is a disulfide linked two-chain glycoprotein zymogen and is the precursor of the coagulation enzyme Factor XIa.
 Factor XI consists of two identical monomers and circulates in plasma in complex with kininogen.
 Factor XI is activated by Factor XIIa and converts Factor IX to Factor IXa during the intrinsic pathway of the coagulation cascade.
-The sensitive quantitative measurement of total human Factor XI antigen in plasma samples is easily performed with this 96 well strip format ELISA kit.
-Factor XI and XIa will be detected by the assay.
-The concentration of Factor XI in normal human plasma ranges from 3-6 ug/ml.

 This human coagulation Factor XI antigen assay is intended for the quantitative determination of total Factor XI antigen in human plasma.
 The assay measures total human Factor XI in the 0.01-10 ng/ml range.
 Samples giving human Factor XI levels above 10ng/ml should be diluted in blocking buffer before use.
 A 1:2,000-1:10,000 dilution for normal human plasma is suggested for best results.
 Strip well format.
 Reagents for up to 96 tests.